Josephoartigasia: Bite

 In 2012, Blanco, Rinderknecht, and Uruguayan paleontologist Gustavo Lecuona estimated the bite force of J. monesi at the incisors by reconstructing the major biting muscles and their strengths.
 They reported 799–1199 N with a mean of 959 N, which is not entirely unrealistic given the animal's mass.
 The bite force is comparable to that of many large carnivores (which have a much smaller mass-to-bite-force ratio); for example, the polar bear has a bite force of roughly 751 N and the jaguar 1014 N.

-In 2015, American archeologist Phillip Cox, Rinderknecht, and Blanco used finite element analysis to estimate the absolute maximum possible bite force of 967–1850 N at the incisor; 2082–3970 N at premolar; 2301–4389 N at the first molar; 2533–4819 N at the second molar; and 2914–5534 N at the third molar.
+In 2015, British anatomist Philip Cox, Rinderknecht, and Blanco used finite element analysis to estimate the absolute maximum possible bite force of 967–1850 N at the incisor; 2082–3970 N at premolar; 2301–4389 N at the first molar; 2533–4819 N at the second molar; and 2914–5534 N at the third molar.
 The force at the third molar rivals the bite force of the largest crocodilians.
 The bites would induce stresses across the skull: 24.8 MPa for a bite at the incisors, 23.4 MPa at the premolars, and 27.4–39.1 MPa across the molars.
 The compressive and tensile strengths (the stresses at which the bone would fail) of the cranium were respectively 180 and 130 MPa so the skull was clearly reinforced for something other than just the bite.
 For comparison, the peak stresses of felids and canids can range from 5.6–21.8 MPa.

 Josephoartigasia had strong and extremely procumbent incisors, a reinforced skull, and a large diastema between the incisors and the grinding teeth.
 This combination is usually seen in rodents that use their incisors to either dig or process hard objects (such as nuts or wood).
 If the former, Josephoartigasia could have been digging up roots, or excavating large burrows to inhabit (fossoriality).
 Mega-burrows have been discovered in South America, but this is not conclusive evidence of fossoriality because Josephoartigasia is not the only animal that could have been carving them out.
 Powerful incisors were likely also used for defense against predators, contending with terror birds and borhyaenids (marsupial-like carnivores); defense against a charging predator would have subjected the incisors to variable and intense loads, which would necessitate a high section modulus to avoid structural failure.